-The current faculty of the Indiana University Kelley School of Business at Bloomington are identified below.
-In addition to these full-time faculty, a dedicated group of individuals, who work elsewhere full time, also teach classes for the school.
+The current faculty of the Indiana University Kelley School of Business at Bloomington is identified below.
+In addition to this full-time faculty, a dedicated group of individuals, who work elsewhere full time, also teach classes for the school.
 Although some of these people are new each semester, many have made long-term commitments to the Kelley School of Business.
 We gratefully acknowledge their contributions to the strength of the faculty and the school.

 - Acito, Franklin, Ph.D.
-(State University of New York at Buffalo, 1976), Professor of Marketing and Director of the Kelley Institute for Business Analytics - Aguinis, Herman, Ph.D.
-(SUNY-Albany, 1993), Professor of Organization Behavior and Human Resources and Dean's Research Professor - Akaiwa, Frank, M.B.A.
+(State University of New York at Buffalo, 1976), Professor of Marketing, Director of the Kelley Institute for Business Analytics, AND Max Barney Distinguished Teaching Fellow - Aguinis, Herman, Ph.D.
+(SUNY-Albany, 1993), Professor of Organization Behavior and Human Resources and John F. Mee Chair of Management - Akaiwa, Frank, M.B.A.
 (Indiana University, 1994), Senior Lecturer of Operations and Decision Technologies and X201 Course Coordinator - Andrews, Jonlee, Ph.D.
-(University of Wisconsin-Madison, 1992), Clinical Professor of Marketing, Chair of Full-time MBA Program, Nestle Faculty Fellow, and Director of the Center for Brand Leadership - Aydin, Goker, Ph.D.
+(University of Wisconsin -Madison, 1992), Clinical Professor of Marketing, Chair of Full-time MBA Program, Nestle Faculty Fellow, and Director of the Center for Brand Leadership - Arif, Salman, Ph.D.
+(Stanford University, 2012), Assistant Professor of Accounting - · Astill, Andrea, Visiting Lecturer of Accounting - Aydin, Goker, Ph.D.
 (Stanford University, 2003), Associate Professor of Operations and Decision Technologies - Bailey-Hughes, Brenda, M.A.
 (Ball State University, 1991), Senior Lecturer of Communication, Professional and Computer Skills - Bala, Hillol, Ph.D.
-(University of Arkansas, 2008), Assistant Professor of Operations and Decision Technologies - Baldwin, Timothy T., Ph.D.
-(Michigan State University, 1987), Professor of Business Administration, Eveleigh Professor of Business Leadership, and faculty Liaison of Executive Degree Programs - Banks, Karen, M.S.
-(Indiana University, 1995), Senior Lecturer of Communication, Professional and Computer Skills - Bastianelli, Ann L., M.B.A.
-(Indiana University, 1982), Senior Lecturer of Marketing - Baye, Michael R., Ph.D.
-(Purdue University, 1983), Bert Elwert Professor of Business and Professor of Business Economics and Public Policy - Beneish, Messod Daniel, Ph.D.
-(University of Chicago, 1987), Sam Frumer Professor of Accounting - Bhattachrarya, Utpal, Ph.D.
-(Columbia University, 1990), Associate Professor of Finance - Blocher, James D., Ph.D.
-(Purdue University, 1991), Chair of Operations and Decision Technologies, Associate Professor of Operations Management, and Weimer Faculty Fellow - Bowers, Thomas, J.D.
-(New York University, 1977), Associate Professor of Business Law - Bretthauer, Kurt M., Ph.D.
-(Indiana University, 1990), Professor of Operations and Decision Technologies and Kimball Faculty Fellow
+(University of Arkansas, 2008), Assistant Professor of Operations and Decision Technologies and Whirlpool Corporation Faculty Fellow - Baldwin, Timothy T., Ph.D.
+(Michigan State University, 1987), Professor of Business Administration, Eveleigh Professor of Business Leadership, and Faculty Liaison of Executive Degree Programs - Banks, Karen, M.S.
+(Indiana University, 1995), Senior Lecturer of Communication, Professional and Computer Skills - Barwick, M. Clark, Lecturer of Communication, Professional and Computer Skills